tkoolen/julia-robotics-paper-code/README.md

 * [LCMCore.jl](https://github.com/JuliaRobotics/LCMCore.jl): bindings to the LCM (Lightweight Communications and Marshalling) message passing library.
 * [QPWalkingControl.jl](https://github.com/tkoolen/QPWalkingControl.jl): a walking controller for Atlas based on QPControl.jl (under development).

+### Setup

+To run benchmarks and notebooks locally, simply clone the package and follow the instructions below.

 ### Benchmarks

 * [benchmarks/dynamics](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/benchmarks/dynamics): code used to benchmark RigidBodyDynamics.jl and RBDL (Table I).
 * [benchmarks/controller](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/benchmarks/controller): controller benchmark code (used to create Fig. 6).

+Please see the associated `README.md` for information on how to run these benchmarks.

 ### Notebooks